dadosfera/dadosfera-ai-oss/docs/source/development/implementation_details.md

 ## `orchest-api` events

-The `orchest-api` keeps track of a number of events happening in Orchest, in fact, a dedicated models module related to events exists, models implemented by the `orchest-api` can be found at `services/orchest-api/app/app/models/` .
+The `orchest-api` keeps track of a number of events happening in Dadosfera AI, in fact, a dedicated models module related to events exists, models implemented by the `orchest-api` can be found at `services/orchest-api/app/app/models/` .

 Events are used by the `orchest-api` for two reasons: to send them as telemetry events to the analytics backend, and to use them for user facing notifications.
-Orchest implements a simple subscription system where subscribers can subscribe to a number of events.
+Dadosfera AI implements a simple subscription system where subscribers can subscribe to a number of events.
 A possible subscriber is a "webhook", which users can use to get notified of particular events.
 An analytics subscriber subscribed automatically to all events exists, which will automatically send out telemetry